 1. The Duffer Brothers Teach Developing An Original TV Series

-The Duffer Brothers let you inside their own thought processes when coming up with ideas for Stranger Things, from writing to character development, and worldbuilding to season arcs.
+The Duffer Brothers let you inside their thought processes when coming up with ideas for Stranger Things, from writing to character development, and worldbuilding to season arcs.

 You’ll also get invaluable advice on how to pitch and sell scripts, and what you need to do after this goal is achieved.
 If you’re looking to go into TV series management, this is an excellent